-For concreteness, cross references for a particular tonic (F) are provided next (the chord roots are for later reference).
+For concreteness, cross references for a particular tonic (F) are provided next.
 Such cross references are always required for any piece.
-The idea is to think only in terms of the symbols below the horizontal line to avoid potential confusion between letter notes and anchor symbols (e.g., letter notes "A" and "D" are 3 and 6 relative to tonic F, and anchors A and D are 2 and p3 in the home chromatic scale).
+The idea is to think only in terms of the symbols below the horizontal line to avoid potential confusion between letter notes and anchor symbols (e.g., letter notes "A" and "D" are 3 and 6 in the chromatic scale and anchors A and D are 2 and p3).
+Things become even more potentially confusing with multiple sharps and flats.